editeodoro/Bbarolo/docs/source/pybb_install.rst

     > ./configure
     > make

   where *X.Y* is the software release.
+PyBBarolo is only available for BBarolo's release 1.4 and over.

 2. Install the python package::